pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Interfacing_with_other_programs.rst

   * ``reciprocal`` applies the ASR correction to the dynamical matrix at every :math:`q`-point (recommended).

-  * ``realspace`` applies the ASR correction is applied to the force constant matrix in real space.
+  * ``realspace`` applies the ASR correction to the force constant matrix in real space.
     This method is known to fail for polar systems.

   If this parameter is not specified, the ASR correction is not applied.